blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZipFile/readme.md

 ### filePath
 Required: As you can guess an unknown file cannot be compressed.
 The directory and file name (the path) to the file which is to be compressed.
-MUST BE A PROPER PATH -- directory + file name
+MUST BE A PROPER PATH -- directory + file name For multiple files and directories compression, use : as a delimeter.
+All the files and directories inside a directory will be added to compression list by the crawler function, users do not need to input each single file or directory in specific.

 Default: none!
 This argument is required!